 Step 1.
 Visit the nearest Point of Presence (POP)

 Step 2.
-Fill out the application for PRAN number form
+Fill out the NPS application for PRAN number form or you can opt for the Annexure S1 form available with the executive of PoP.

 Step 3.
-Submit the required documents along with a fee
+Submit the required documents (PAN card or Aadhaar card) for KYC verification.

 Applying for PRAN Online